 "If your asthma is triggered by dust mites, the best way to reduce asthma symptoms is to look after your asthma and make sure it's well managed, as this reduces the likelihood of you reacting to the dust mite droppings when you come into contact with them - they are impossible to avoid," says Dr Samantha Walker, Asthma UK's Research Director.

 Your preventer inhaler works by reducing inflammation in your lungs, meaning they're less sensitive, so less likely to be triggered by dust mite droppings.
 Help ensure your asthma (or your child's asthma) is as well controlled as possible by taking your preventer inhaler as prescribed, and using a written asthma action plan to help you work out if your symptoms are getting worse, and what to do if they are.

 Consider whether you really do benefit from dust mite control methods

 People with asthma often tell us what methods they have tried to reduce the number of house dust mites in their homes.
-These include pesticides that kill mites (acaricides), mattress and pillow case protectors, regular vacuuming, good ventilation, freezing soft toys, 60 degree washes, air filters and purifiers.
-Some people have told us these methods have helped them or their children, but unfortunately, there's no firm evidence they work.
+These include pesticides that kill mites (acaricides), regular vacuuming, good ventilation, freezing soft toys, 60 degree washes, air filters and purifiers.
+Some people have told us these methods have helped them or their children, but unfortunately, there’s no consistent evidence they work.

-In fact, research has shown there's not a lot you can do to make a useful difference to the number of dust mites in your home, especially in the UK climate (dust mites thrive in damp environments).
-So before you start trying methods that can be expensive, take up a lot of time and are hard to maintain, speak to your GP or asthma nurse to find out whether they think it is worthwhile.
-And if you try these suggestions and it makes no difference to your symptoms, you don't need to continue with them.
-Your time and effort is better spent focusing on taking your asthma medicines as prescribed, to help reduce your likelihood of reacting to your triggers.
+In general, research has shown there’s not a lot you can do to make a useful difference to the number of dust mites in your home – especially in the UK climate (dust mites thrive in damp environments).
+So before you spend a lot of money or commit to time-consuming new habits, why not speak to your GP or asthma nurse to help you work out if it’s worth trying.

 Asthma UK does not recommend ionisers